InterstellarOasis/tex-atcshd_src.dpkdir/README.md

-# Advanced Tremulous Combat Simulator
+# Advanced Tremulous Combat Simulator texture set for Unvanquished

+## About

+ATCSHD is a set of textures from the ATCSHD map.
+Most of the textures used in ATCS map were eQ2 textures by [Yves “evillair” Allaire](https://evillair.net) and they were remade from scratch by various contributors.
+Some other non-eQ2 textures were also part of the textures set, some being replaced as well.

+This texture set features an industrial theme with some Quake 2 feeling.

-This is a map ported from the [Tremulous](https://tremulous.net) game to the [Unvanquished](https://unvanquished.net) game.
-It features a symetrical combat simulation to train new recruits in fighting the alien menace.
+This is a texture set from the [Tremulous](https://tremulous.net) game to the [Unvanquished](https://unvanquished.net) game.

 It is ported from the Tremulous GPP package from [ingar.intranifty.net/files/tremulous/base](http://ingar.intranifty.net/files/tremulous/base/).